knative/docs/docs/install/Knative-with-Ambassador.md

 ## Install Knative

-Now that we have Ambassador installed to handle ingress to our serverless applications we need to install Knative to manage them.
+Now that Ambassador is installed to handle ingress to your serverless applications, you need to install Knative to manage them.

 The following commands install all available Knative components as well as the standard set of observability plugins.
 To customize your Knative installation,